-Microsoft Reader is another discontinued program by Microsoft on 2011.
+Microsoft Reader is another discontinued program by Microsoft.
 It is an e-book reader application released in 2000.
-It can be used on Windows-running computers, Pocket PCs and Windows Mobile.
+It can be used on Windows-running computers, Pocket PCs, and Windows Mobile.
 It displays e-Books in LIT format, a Microsoft Compressed HTML Help format extension.
-It features ClearType that enhances readability function for small screens, text notes, doodling and highlighting for taking quick notes and searching.
+It features ClearType that enhances readability function for small screens, text notes, doodling, and highlighting for taking quick notes and searching.
 The version for PC enables books to be read aloud with the optional add-on text-to-speech.

 Microsoft Reader can access protected and unprotected books.
 Protected books can be accessed by activating the software using the Passport account.
 Each account can activate up to six Microsoft Reader installs.
 Further activations are done upon request by the user.